 Rebuilding Together (Formerly Christmas in April)

 Do you like to help those in need?
 Want to put words into action?
 Every year a nationwide event is held called National Rebuilding Day on the last Saturday of April.
 On that day, teams of volunteers collect at sites throughout the country and San Francisco to provide free repairs and cleanup for seniors living at home and for non-profit agencies in need of TLC.
-St. Mary the Virgin has sponsored one of these projects in cooperation with St. James Episcopal Church each of the past fourteen (14) years and will again next year!
-Stay tuned for more information coming in 2017.
+St. Mary the Virgin has sponsored one of these projects in cooperation with St. James Episcopal Church each of the past fourteen (14) years and will again this year!
+Stay tuned for more information coming soon.
 For more information, go to www.rebuildingtogethersf.org.

 This new ministry involves distributing food in partnership with the Food Bank on Thursday mornings to the elderly and disabled individuals who are unable to procure food for themselves.
 The church will serve as a staging location for volunteers to package and distribute food, primarily fresh produce, to Food Bank-qualified participants throughout the city.
 It will be an enriching ministry and community builder not only among volunteers but also between volunteers and participants.
 Please contact Deacon Tim Smith at Tim@smvsf.org if you’d like to join or have questions.